SCHEDULE A SQL QUERY IN 3 STEPS

-In our example we will work with Microsoft SQL server.
+In this example we will work with Microsoft SQL server.
 This is driver is typically already installed on any Windows installation.

 2. Select the way you want to authorize on the SQL server.
 Either to integrated Windows, or a specific database user